0xDEADFED5/xtermia/README.md

 ### Features
 - Really fast, does terminal stuff
 - Up arrow for command history
+- Tells Evennia the terminal width/height at startup and on resize
 - All files are local, no internet required
 - Uses [Fira Code](https://github.com/tonsky/FiraCode) font because it has great box drawing characters